MBrunoS/arc-carousel/apps/docs/src/content/docs/reference/carousel-prev-button.md

 description: API reference for the PrevButton component.
 ---

-The `PrevButton` component is a crucial part of the Arc Carousel library.
-It represents a button that allows users to navigate to the previous slide in the carousel.
+The `PrevButton` component represents a button that allows users to navigate to the previous slide in the carousel.

 ## Props